adam0x7/beragovernance-guide/README.md

    }
    ```

 8. Wait until more than 2B BGT has been voted in favor of your proposal.
-Share your proposal on Twitter and in the Bera buildoors group chat.
+Share your proposal on Twitter and in the Bera buildoors group chat for people to vote!

 9. Once quorum is reached and enough "yes" votes are in your favor, the proposal gets "time locked" for 2 days for final security checks.